hasnatjamilEnosis/relicAI/README.md

   npx prisma migrate dev
   ```
 * Follow the steps under the `JIRA API Setup` section to set the environment variables in the `.env` file
+* Follow the steps under the `LLAMA Setup` section to run and set the environment variables in the `.env` file

 ## JIRA API Setup
 - Add the following environment variables in the `.env` file: